hainesc/anchor/README.md

 At the beginning, the stores are empty, so just input some data following the environment.

+Make sure **export ETCDCTL_API=3** before run etcd cli, since Anchor uses etcd v3.

 I have created a WebUI named [Powder monkey](https://github.com/hainesc/powder) to display and operate the k-v stores.
 The frontend is written in Angular and the backend written in Golang.
+It is not beautiful since I am newbie to Angular but it works well.

 **Run example**